Sonia Olschanezky: Special Operations Executive

 Olschanezky was locally recruited by Jacques Weil to a small Jewish Juggler (also known as Robin) sub-circuit of SOE's Physician (also known as Prosper) circuit operating near Paris.
 The agents of Prosper circuit included Andrée Borrel (courier), Francis Suttill (organizer) and Gilbert Norman (W/T operator).
 Circuits were also known as networks.
-Olschanezky was stationed in Châlons-sur-Marne and spent much of her time as a courier between Châlons and their headquarters in the rue Cambon, near the Place de la Concorde, using the codename "Tania" and "Suzanne Ouvrard".
+Olschanezky was stationed in Châlons-sur-Marne and spent much of her time as a courier between Châlons and their headquarters in the rue Cambon, near the Place de la Concorde, using the codename "Tania" and the alias "Suzanne Ouvrard".
 The long-awaited second-front in the form of a cross-channel invasion was expected in the 1943, and sabotage was stepped up through the spring.

 One action in which Olschanezky took part succeeded in blowing up a munitions train at Melun, on the Seine south of Paris.
 To her mother and brothers she never denied the danger she was in.
 Her brother Serge said of her, "She was not one of those who reveled in it, she just accepted it."
 Serge escaped from a POW camp in Germany, with Enoch working for the Robin circuit.
 Enoch (25 September 1917 – 18 April 1944) was murdered at Auschwitz; no other details are known.

-Unknown to London, Olschanezky had refused to follow Weill who fled to Bern (Switzerland) in July 1943 after the arrest of the leader of Robin (Jean Alexandre Worms) following the collapse of Prosper the previous month, leaving her in charge of what was left of Robin and taking immense risks by running messages between different SOE groups that were likely compromised by this collapse.
+Unknown to London, Olschanezky had refused to follow Weill who had fled to Bern (Switzerland) in July 1943 after the arrest of the leader of Robin (Jean Alexandre Worms) following the collapse of Prosper the previous month, leaving her in charge of what was left of Robin and taking immense risks by running messages between different SOE groups that were likely compromised by this collapse.